typoverflow/note/README.md

 ## :exclamation: Attension
 + Latex grammar is not supported in GitHub markdown preview, so you are strongly recommended to
   + download this repo and use VSCode to check these files, or
-  + use Chrome and install the extension [MathJax Plugin for Github](https://chrome.google.com/webstore/detail/mathjax-plugin-for-github/ioemnmodlmafdkllaclgeombjnmnbima/related).
+  + use Chrome and install the extension [MathJax Plugin for Github](https://chrome.google.com/webstore/detail/mathjax-plugin-for-github/ioemnmodlmafdkllaclgeombjnmnbima/related).(Still, this can only solve part of the problem...)